Colilhasnel/lossless_data_compression_program/README.md

 <h3> Lossless Data Compression Program </h3><br>

 1. About this Project <br>
-&nbsp;&nbsp;This is a simple data compression & decompression code written using the zlib library.
+    This is a simple data compression & decompression code written using the zlib library.
 Currently, it only works for .txt files and is not intended to use for other file formats. <br>
     The motivation to write this program was mainly learning. <br>
 <br>
 2. How to Use <br>
-&nbsp;&nbsp;i.
+    i.
 First, open the "compression_txt_files.exe". <br>
         - Enter the name of the file to be compressed.
 E.g. "story1.txt". <br>
         - Include an extension while entering the filename. <br>
         - You write the path if the file is not in the same directory. <br>